-President Donald Trump opened his first appearance at the National Prayer Breakfast with a prayer for the television ratings of the man who succeeded him as host of The Apprentice.
+President Donald Trump opened his first appearance at the National Prayer Breakfast with a prayer for the television ratings of the man who succeeded him as host of

 "They hired a big, big movie star, Arnold Schwarzenegger, to take my place.
 We know how that turned out.
 The ratings went right down the tube," Trump joked, prompting laughter from the audience.
 "I want to just pray for Arnold for those ratings."

 The apparently ad-libbed monologue at the top of Trump's remarks came minutes after he was introduced by television and movie producer Mark Burnett, who helped Trump create the show.